-When it comes to PPC ads, most marketers don’t go beyond investing in Google AdWords.
+When it comes to PPC ads, most marketers don’t go beyond investing in Google Ads (the erstwhile AdWords).
 And in some cases, this decision is completely justified.
-After all, Google dominates PPC ads with a worldwide market share of 86.87% (as of October 2017).
+After all, Google dominates PPC ads with a worldwide market share of 92.47% (as of September 2021).
 And with memes like the one below running rampant on the internet, it’s easy to see why someone would think twice before advertising on Bing.

 1. Bing Ads are Much Cheaper

 The average CPC rates on Google are incredibly steep due to high competition.
 For small business owners who are doing PPC for the first time, this can perhaps be the biggest hurdle.

 On the other hand, Bing has less competition, and CPC rates are cheaper and you’re guaranteed better ad positions.
 According to WordStream, the average CPC is 33.5% cheaper on Bing when compared to Google.

 Furthermore, Bing Ads are often in better positions than their Google counterparts, resulting in higher click-through rates (CTRs) and conversions.
 This makes Bing ads a far more viable option for small to mid-sized businesses.

 So if you’re running on a shoestring PPC budget, Bing is a much more cost effective solution.

 2. Bing has Better Device Targeting Options

 Bing allows its users to adjust their bids for various device types, including mobile devices and tablets.
 In other words, you can increase or decrease your bid for traffic coming from desktops, tablets, and smartphones.
 Furthermore, you can opt out of desktop and tablet searches, and target only mobile searches.

 With Google Ads, users can’t opt out of desktop searches.
 You can of course target searches from mobiles and tablets, but you’d have to do so in conjunction with desktop searches.